IEA IEF OPEC Symposium on Energy Outlooks

-Market forecasts and energy policy scenarios require collective and continued focus to capture the systemic shock that the COVID-19 pandemic has dealt to energy market security, stability, social equity, and sustainable growth.
-To what degree will new government and industry responses bring new clean technologies to scale and affect energy supply and demand balances on the long-term?
-What changes will alter or reinforce energy market trends to energise a reliable recovery to sustainable and inclusive economic growth?
+Market forecasts and energy policy scenarios require collective and continued focus to capture the systemic shock that the COVID-19 pandemic dealt to energy market security and stability, social equity, and sustainable growth.
+The 11th Session of the IEA-IEF-OPEC Symposium on Energy Outlooks considered the degree to which new government and industry responses brought clean technologies to scale and how they affected energy supply and demand balances on the long-term.
+The symposium also considered how the shock altered or reinforced energy market trends and if they energized a reliable recovery to sustainable and inclusive economic growth.

-Held under the patronage of the Minister of Energy of Saudi Arabia HRH Prince Abdulaziz bin Salman Al Saud, the 11th Joint Symposium will be structured in three virtual sessions.
+Held under the patronage of the Minister of Energy of Saudi Arabia HRH Prince Abdulaziz bin Salman Al Saud, the 11th Joint Symposium was structured in three virtual sessions.

-- Welcome and scene setting remarks by the host and co-hosts on the impact of COVID-19 on Energy Markets with invited guests from IEF partner organisations,
+- Welcome and scene setting remarks by the host and co-hosts on the impact of COVID-19 on energy markets with invited guests from IEF partner organizations,

 - Stakeholder views on energy investment, non-OPEC supply, and clean energy technology on the road to recovery.